Amaranthe: Massive Addictive and Maximalism (2013–2017)

+Helix and Manifest (2018–2021)

 On 10 August 2018, they released their new single, "365", from their new album Helix, which itself was released on 19 October.
 At that time, they wrote and performed the credits theme song to the 12 oz.
 Mouse special "INVICTUS".
 On 16 October 2019, they announced that they had signed with Nuclear Blast Records.

 On 3 January 2020, the band released their rendition of Sabaton's "82nd All the Way", originally taken from Sabaton's 2019 studio album The Great War.

-On 13 February 2020, the band released the single "Do or Die", which features former Arch Enemy-vocalist Angela Gossow on growling vocals and Arch Enemy-guitarist Jeff Loomis on the guitar solo.
+On 13 February, the band released the single "Do or Die", which features former Arch Enemy-vocalist Angela Gossow on growling vocals and Arch Enemy-guitarist Jeff Loomis on the guitar solo.
 The official music video, which was filmed in Spain, was released the next day.
 In the music video's description, the band's label Nuclear Blast announced that their sixth studio album would be released in September 2020.

-On 5 March 2020, the band released the music video for "Endlessly", originally from the album Maximalism.
+On 5 March, the band released the music video for "Endlessly", originally from the album Maximalism.
 The video was directed, filmed and edited by Duminciuc Bogdan and is actually the documentation of the Transylvanian wedding between guitarist Olof Mörck and his wife Cătălina Popa (the flutist from the German symphonic metal band Haggard), which took place on 19 July 2019 at Sungarden, Cluj-Napoca, Romania.
 Amaranthe released their sixth studio album, titled Manifest, on 2 October 2020.
 The first single 'Viral' was released on 26 June 2020, followed by a second single, 'Strong,' on 14 August 2020, and 'Archangel' as the third single on 18 September 2020.

+The Catalyst (2021–present)

-In December 2021, Amaranthe released a single called "PvP".
+In December 2021, Amaranthe released a single called "PVP".
 The track was written as the official anthem for the Swedish E-Sports world cup team at the E-Sports world championship.
 The single was accompanied by a music video and a Browser game, hosted on the band's website.

 On 8 June 2022, Wilhelmsson announced his exit from the band, saying that he wished to spend more time with his family and began to dislike touring over the years.
 He also said that he was planning on releasing solo material in the near future.
 The band announced they would be joined by two special guests as his replacements at their summer shows of that year.
+On 6 October, Amaranthe released the first single "Find Life".

+On 27 June 2023, Amaranthe released the second single for "Damnation Flame", in which they revealed the identity of their new harsh vocalist, Mikael Sehlin.
+The band later announced their seventh studio album, The Catalyst, which was released on 23 February 2024.
+On 26 September, the band unveiled the third single "Insatiable".
+On 16 November, they premiered the fourth single "Outer Dimensions".
+On 11 January 2024, Amaranthe released the fifth single "Re-Vision".
+The music video for the title track "The Catalyst" was released 23 February 2024, coinciding with the album release.